-increasing divergence of the most productive firms.
+A large part of the current discussion on the productivity slowdown centers on business dynamism and competition, documenting trends such as declining entry-exit, increasing markups and concentration, and increasing divergence of the most productive firms.
 There is no consensus in the literature as to whether these trends are intrinsically good or bad for productivity and welfare, as concentration can reflect output-restricting dominant positions or a better allocation of resources to highly productive firms in an economy where firms are increasingly operating under increasing returns to scale, due in particular to the increasing prevalence of intangible investment.
 We do not attempt to settle this debate, but to reflect the potential importance of these trends we use recently developed estimates of the contribution of allocative efficiency to TFP growth that are calibrated on firm-level markup time series.
-We find that increasing allocative efficiency was a stronger contributor to TFP growth in the decade prior to 2006, implying that the lower contribution of increasing allocative efficiency to TFP growth is a substantial contribution to the TFP slowdown.
+We find that increasing allocative efficiency was a stronger contributor to TFP growth in the decade prior to 2006, implying that the lower contribution of increasing allocative efficiency to TFP growth explains a substantial part of the TFP slowdown.
+Although technological change underlies many of the patterns discussed in Sections 3-7, we have not presented an estimate of the contribution of technology on its own to the slowdown.
+It is possible that the new technologies being currently introduced are simply less transformative and less productivity-enhancing than past innovations.
+But the opposite may also be the case: new technologies mean that our economies require far reaching renewal and higher levels of investment and institutional reforms are necessary before the productivity enhancing impact of the new technologies are widely observed.